Terry Taylor: Mid-South Wrestling / Universal Wrestling Federation (1984–1986)

 Taylor made his way to Mid-South in January 1984 and feuded with the team of Nikolai Volkoff and Krusher Darsow.
 Darsow changed his name to Krusher Khruschev, and he and Taylor met in the finals of a May tournament to crown the first ever Mid-South TV champion, which Khruschev won.
 45 days later, Taylor defeated Khruschev in New Orleans to begin his first of four TV title reigns.
 Taylor feuded with "Nature Boy" Buddy Landel over the NWA National Heavyweight Championship in 1985.
 On March 13 of that year, he defeated Ted DiBiase for the North American Heavyweight Championship, the Mid South region's top title at the time.

 Moving back to the Mid-South region in 1986, which been renamed the Universal Wrestling Federation (UWF), Taylor became one of the promotion's biggest stars and defeated Buzz Sawyer for the UWF Television Championship in May.
 He won the UWF Tag Team Championship with "Gentleman" Chris Adams in early 1987, before breaking up their "Dream Team" to begin a heated rivalry.
+Taylor subsequently cemented his heel turn by aligning with wrestler/manager Eddie Gilbert.
+In response Adams formed an alliance with Gilbert's recently estranged protegé Sting - completing the latter's turn to babyface - and they feuded with Taylor and Gilbert.
+Taylor won the UWF Television Championship from Shane Douglas, who had won it from Gilbert following interference by Sting.

 Jim Crockett Promotions (1987–1988)

-After Jim Crockett Promotions took over the UWF later that year, Taylor (then the UWF Television Champion) initiated a dispute with Nikita Koloff over the NWA World Television Championship by stealing Koloff's belt, which led to a unification match of the two titles at Starrcade 1987, which Taylor would lose before abruptly leaving the promotion.
+After Jim Crockett Promotions took over the UWF later that year, Taylor, still the UWF Television Champion, initiated a dispute with Nikita Koloff over the NWA World Television Championship by stealing Koloff's belt, which led to a unification match of the two titles at Starrcade '87: Chi-Town Heat, which Taylor would lose before abruptly leaving the promotion.